bijij/ardublockly/README.md

 * Compatible with a wide range of official Arduino Boards
 * Works on Windows / Linux / Mac OS X

-Ardublockly is still under development and a few features are not yet implemented.
+Alchemy is still under development and a few features are not yet implemented.
 A to-do list can be found in the [TODO.md][3] file.

 Currently tested under Windows with Python 2.7 and 3.4 and in Linux and MacOS X with Python 2.7.